cdmoro/literature-clock/README.md

 - Zen mode: remove all the distractions (perfect for screensaver usage) ([link](https://literatureclock.netlify.app/?zen=true))
 - Work mode: only shows quotes that are safe for work ([link](https://literatureclock.netlify.app/?work=true))
-- Languages: supports English, Spanish, Portuguese, French and Italian (by default, it will try to use the system language)
+- Languages: supports English, Spanish, Portuguese, French, and Italian (by default, it will try to use the system language)
-- Multilanguage: each minute you'll see a quote in a different language, isn't that cool? ([link](https://literatureclock.netlify.app/?locale=random))
+- Random language: each minute you'll see a quote in a different language, isn't that cool? ([link](https://literatureclock.netlify.app/?locale=random))
-- Themes: the clock has color themes and `special themes` and each theme has light and dark variants
+- Themes: the clock has `color themes` and `special themes` and each theme has light and dark variants
+- Random color theme: each minute you'll see a different color theme, isn't that even cooler? ([link](https://literatureclock.netlify.app/?theme=color-system))
 - Progress bar: At the bottom of the page there is a `progress bar`, so you can know when a quote is about to change :D
-- Responsive: no matter how long is a quote, it always looks good in desktop and mobile
+- Responsive: no matter how long is a quote, it will always look good on desktop and mobile
 - All the quote elements have `aria-labels` to improve the Accessibility
 - The settings are saved in the browser's local storage and they are updated in the URL without refreshing the page (History API)